 While tech suits fall under the "racing suit" umbrella, this category also includes more traditional options for competition day.
 These suits prioritize a snug, secure fit to minimize drag and prevent water from getting trapped as you swim.
 The fit is critical—a racing suit should feel like a second skin.
 If it’s too big, it will create drag and slow you down.
 These suits are made from lighter materials than training suits but are generally more durable than a high-end tech suit, making them a great choice for regular meets.
 When you're looking for your next race-day option, checking out the latest swimwear new arrivals is a great place to start.

-Key Features to Look For in a Competition Suit
+What to Look for in a Competition Swim Suit

 When you’re standing on the blocks, the last thing you want to worry about is your suit.
 A great competition suit is more than just a piece of fabric; it’s a piece of equipment engineered to help you perform your best.
 The right suit can reduce drag, support your muscles, and give you the confidence you need to focus on your race.
 But with so many options and technical terms, how do you choose?